What is peritonitis in dogs?

 First of all, your vet will typically deal with any consequences of peritonitis, for example, shock, or fluid loss.
-They will also attempt to identify the cause of the inflammation and eliminate it.
-They may also give your dog antibiotics and medication to reduce inflammation.
+They may also attempt to identify the cause of the inflammation and eliminate it.
+Your dog may be given antibiotics and medication to reduce inflammation.

-Once your pet has been stabilised, the vet may perform surgery in order to explore the abdomen and fix any problems.
-They may then thoroughly rinse your dog’s abdominal cavity to remove any irritants.
+Once your pet has been stabilised, further treatment may include surgery in order to explore the abdomen and fix any problems and then thoroughly rinsing your dog’s abdominal cavity to remove any irritants.

-After surgery, your vet may use drains to make sure that any abnormal fluid can continue to be removed.
+After surgery, drains may be used to make sure that any abnormal fluid continues to be removed.

 Treatment after surgery can include fluids, electrolytes, and antibiotics.
 Many animals with peritonitis won’t eat after surgery, so they may need to be fed intravenously.

 How can I prevent the risk of peritonitis?